gBloxy/Asteroid-Sprint/README.md

 ## Contributing

-If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository.
+If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository or leaving a comment on itch.io.
 All feedbacks are welcome.

 ## Credits